kgar/angular-kendo-grid-resizer-trials/Notes.md

   - Currently, I plan to make a directive to do this
 - How to use
   - Decorate kendo grid component with directive appAutoResize and pass in the element ref as the arg

+## Progress
+- The height calculation is not taking margin into account.
+What about padding?